 - Always check for obstacles before operating in a new area.
 Never attempt to operate over large obstacles, such as rocks or fallen trees.
 Always follow proper procedures when operating over obstacles as described in this manual. - Always be careful of skidding or sliding.
 On slippery surfaces like ice, travel slowly and use extra caution to reduce the chance of skidding or sliding out of control. - Avoid operating the ATV through deep or fast-flowing water.
-If it 's unavoidable, travel slowly, balance your weight carefully, avoid sudden movements, and maintain a slow and steady forward motion.
+If it's unavoidable, travel slowly, balance your weight carefully, avoid sudden movements, and maintain a slow and steady forward motion.
 Do not make sudden turns or stops, and do not make sudden throttle changes. - Wet brakes may have reduced stopping ability.
 Test your brakes after leaving water.
-If necessary, apply them lightly several times to allow friction to dry out the pads. - Always check for obstacles or people behind the ATV before operating in reverse.
-When it s safe to proceed in reverse, move slowly and avoid turning at sharp angles.
+If necessary, apply them lightly several times while driving slowly to allow friction to dry out the pads. - Always check for obstacles or people behind the ATV before operating in reverse.
+When it's safe to proceed in reverse, move slowly and avoid turning at sharp angles.

 - Always use the size and type of tires specified for your ATV, and always maintain proper tire pressure. - Never modify an ATV through improper installation or use of accessories. - Never exceed the stated load capacity for your ATV.
-Cargo must be properly distributed and securely attached.
+Cargo must be properly distributed and securely atached.
 Reduce speed and follow the instructions in this manual for carrying cargo or towing.
-Allow a greater distance for braking. - Always remove the ignition key when the vehicle is not in use to prevent unauthorized use or accidental starting. - Child or pets shall not be carried on the racks. - Never touch running parts, such as wheels, drive shaft, etc.
+Allow a greater distance for braking. - Always remove the ignition key when the vehicle is not in use to prevent unauthorized use or accidental starting. - Children or pets shall not be carried on the racks. - Never touch running parts, such as wheels, drive shaft, etc.

-FOR MORE INFORMATION ABOUT ATV SAFETY, PLEASE CONTACT WITH YOUR DEALER.
+FOR MORE INFORMATION ABOUT ATV SAFETY, PLEASE CONTACT YOUR DEALER.

-Operator Safety Equipment Modifications
+Equipment Modifications

-We are concerned with the safety of our customers and for the general public.
-Therefore, we strongly recommend that consumers do not install on an ATV any equipment that may increase the speed or power of the vehicle, or make any other modifications to the vehicle for these purposes.
+CFMOTO is concerned with the safety of our customers and for the general public.
+Therefore, we strongly recommend that consumers do not install on an ATV, any equipment that may increase the speed or power of the vehicle, or make any other modifications to the vehicle for these purposes.
 Any modifications to the original equipment of the vehicle create a substantial safety hazard and increase the risk of body injury.
 The warranty on your ATV is terminated if any equipment has been added to the vehicle, or if any modifications have been made to the vehicle, that increase its speed or power.

-The addition of certain accessories, including (but not limited to) mowers, blades, tires, sprayers, or large racks, may change the handling characteristics of the vehicle.
+The addition of certain accessory equipment which may change the handling and performance characteristics of the vehicle include, but are not limited to; mowers, plow blades, oversize tires, sprayers, large racks, lift kits and trailers.
 Use only approved accessories, and familiarize yourself with their function and effect on the vehicle.